Ben D. Altamirano

 Ben D. Altamirano (October 17, 1930 - December 27, 2007) was an American politician and businessman who served as a member of the New Mexico Senate from 1971 until his death in 2007.

 Early life and education

 Altamirano was born in Silver City, New Mexico in 1930.
 He enlisted in the United States Army in 1946 and served with the European occupation forces after World War II.
-After his stint in the Army, he attended Western New Mexico University.
+After his stint in the Army, he attended Western New Mexico University from 1948-1951.

 Career

 Altamirano began his political career on the Silver City Town Council, where he served for 10 years.
 He then served for four years on the Grant County Commission.

 In 1970, Altamirano was elected to the New Mexico Senate, representing District 28.
 He took office in 1971 and served until his death.
 At the time of his death, Senator Altamirano was the longest-serving senator in the history of the State of New Mexico.

 Altamirano ran for lieutenant governor in 1994.
 He was one of four candidates in the Democratic primary and lost the primary to Patricia Madrid, who lost that November.

 Altamirano served as chairman of the powerful Finance Committee for 17 years before being selected by his colleagues to serve as President Pro Tempore in 2003.